ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/_index.md

 next: /openprotocolspec/2025-04-05/manifest
 ---

-**ZTAuth\*** is a Zero Trust compliant open protocol that provides secure, identity-driven access to resources, enforcing least privilege at the application edge.
-Designed for eventual consistency, it maintains the security state during network disruptions and automatically synchronizes when connectivity is restored.
+**ZTAuth\*** is a Zero Trust compliant protocol for secure, identity-based access at the application edge.
+It supports eventual consistency and resilient synchronization across network disruptions.
+Built with a delegation-first model, it is ideal for systems that require secure and auditable delegation.

 ## Learn More